Tencent/APIJSON/README.md

 ### 5.Operate Client app

 Select an APIJSON request to send to server and wait.
-It will show the result received.
+It will show the result received.<br />
+If the default url is not available, change it to an available one, such as an IPV4 address of a computer running APIJSON Server project.
+Then click the Query button to request again.

 ## Download Client App